sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-sensu.md

 ### Monitor the Sensu backend remotely

-Monitor the `sensu-backend` server process from an independent Sensu stack.
+Monitor the `sensu-backend` server process from an independent Sensu instance.
 To do this, call Sensu's [health API endpoint][6] and use the [check-http plugin][7] with the following check definition:

 {{< highlight json >}}